professor-kio/IELTS-Spelling-Trainer/README.md

 You can set how many words to practice at a time with input box and for additional advance practice can add Upto 100 words from toggle selection.
 Unset condition, test will take maximum words as practice word count.

 This program has a Smart Review Mode (which prioritizes weak/misspelled words).
 When you hit 'Practice Again' after the results, it basically repeats the words you missed or spelled wrong in the previous round (randomized words + weak words).
+The weak words are stored temporarily/locally, and you can reset the list by pressing the 'Clear Saved Weak Words' button.

 You can choose different voices, how many option you will get it depends upon your browser as this program will extract all the pre loaded browser voices and give options.